-Ancient Rome can be a dangerous place what with the lack of antibiotics, planning regulations and any meaningful attempt at policing a city of one million inhabitants.
+Ancient Rome could be a dangerous place, what with the lack of antibiotics, planning regulations and any meaningful attempt at policing a city of one million inhabitants.
 But there is one danger that you really want to avoid at all costs if you truly value your life, and that is upsetting the emperor.

 One of the bonuses of unlimited power is being able to easily rid yourself of people who annoy, irritate or upset you.
 Emperors were not shy in utilising this power and often for very good reasons, for to be an emperor was to face daily threats and plots to your life.